Bears–Cardinals rivalry: 1960–1987: Chicago vs. St. Louis

-In the 1960 season, the Cardinals moved to St. Louis, keeping the team name despite the existence of the baseball Cardinals in the city.
+In the 1960 season, the Cardinals moved to St. Louis, with the Bears helping facilitate the move by paying $500,000 as "moving expenses", as they were now the sole owners of the expanding TV rights in Chicago (they would later start using the "Wishbone-C" in their logo, which the Cardinals used since the 1920's, and was first used in 1898 by the University of Chicago football team).

+The Cardinals successfully kept its the team name despite the existence of the baseball Cardinals in the city.
 Coincidentally, both Cardinals franchises shared the same building during the football Cardinals' 28 seasons in St. Louis: Busch Stadium I from 1960 to 1965, and Busch Memorial Stadium from 1966 to 1987.
+Despite the relocation, some Chicago Cardinals fans couldn’t bring themselves to cheer for the Bears.

+The Bears faced the Cardinals for the first time as a St-Louis based team in a preseason game in the 1963 season.
+They later met in a regular season game during the 1965 season.
 The two teams met only eleven times during the Cardinals' tenure in St. Louis, with the Cardinals amassing a 6–5 record.
 The Bears never played at Busch Stadium I. In the teams' first-ever meeting in St. Louis during the 1966 season, Cardinal defensive back Larry Wilson intercepted three passes, including a game-winning pick-six in St. Louis' 24–17 victory.
 Despite the Cardinals' success in St. Louis against the Bears, they only made four playoff appearances, and would once again be on the move after the 1987 season.
 The last-ever meeting between the Bears and St. Louis Cardinals came in the 1984 season, a game which saw Neil Lomax gash Buddy Ryan's 46 defense for six completions and 166 yards to Roy Green, and Ottis Anderson score two touchdowns in the Cardinals' 38–21 victory.

 1988–present: Chicago vs. Phoenix/Arizona

 The Cardinals moved further west to the Phoenix metropolitan area in 1988, becoming the Phoenix Cardinals.
+In their first matchup as a Phoenix-based franchise, the Cardinals hosted the Bears in Phoenix, but the near-sellout crowd was expected to be composed mostly of Bears fans.
 They then changed their name to the Arizona Cardinals in the 1994 season.
 As of 2021, the Bears won seven of 11 meetings with the Arizona Cardinals, but to this day, the teams have yet to face each other in the NFL playoffs.

 The Dennis Green Game

-The most memorable game of the rivalry took place on Monday Night Football during the 2006 season.
-The then-undefeated Bears (5–0 heading into the game) trailed the 1–4 Cardinals by 20 points at halftime, and trailed 23–10 heading into the fourth quarter.
-However, Bears cornerback Charles Tillman returned a fumble by Edgerrin James 40 yards for a touchdown, and returner Devin Hester sealed the Bears' comeback victory with a 83-yard punt return touchdown.
-The final score was 24–23 Bears.
-After the loss, Cardinals head coach Dennis Green made a memorable post-game rant with the media, screaming "They (the Bears) are who we thought they were, and we let them off the hook!"